 OPTIONAL ACTIVITY: Chalong Bay Distillery Experience.

-This tour will introduce you to top-quality rums.
-Here, you will discover the original handcrafted fine spirit that reflects the French Caribbean heritage of rum distillation, brought back to the birthplace of sugarcane.
+This tour introduces you to top-quality rums, where you will discover an original handcrafted fine spirit that brings the French Caribbean heritage of rum distillation back to the birthplace of sugarcane.

-Kicking off in the afternoon, transfer from the hotel to Chalong Bay around 1:00 p.m.
-Upon arrival, you will work on your first cocktail—a great opportunity to create your own styles of cocktails while learning the fascinating story behind the rum in your glass.
-You’ll also learn the secret tricks behind some of the most popular cocktails.
+The experience begins in the afternoon with a transfer from your hotel to Chalong Bay around 1:00 p.m.
+Upon arrival, you’ll dive right into crafting your first cocktail—a great opportunity to create your own signature drink while learning the fascinating story behind the rum in your glass.
+You'll also pick up some secret tricks used in popular cocktails.

-Next, visit the distillery to observe the inner workings of rum production.
-Learn how award-winning rum is made from sustainably grown Thai sugarcane, and watch the French copper still and on-site bottling facility in action.
-After the distillery tour, return to the bar to taste all the rum flavors and homemade ingredients, and then make another, even more delicious cocktail.
+Next, visit the distillery to observe the production process.
+Learn how award-winning rum is made from sustainably-grown Thai sugarcane, and see the French copper still and on-site bottling facility in action.
+After the tour, return to the bar to taste various rum flavors and homemade ingredients before making another delicious cocktail.

 Time: 13:00 - 18:00